curarin/ug-dwh-etl/README.md

 Extracting and transforming data via python using google cloud functions.
 Timing via cron.

-## Datawarehouse
+## Data visualization
 Loading data into Google Big Query as database. each data analyis question is seperatly queried on a daily basis to secure query performance.
+The data is visualized using google looker studio.

+In total there are 5 different sections within the google looker studio dashboard:
+- Website Monitoring
+- Data Analysis
+- Publishing informations
+- Content optimization
+- product data

+Each section contains various plots for a specific data analysis research question, which then again has its own SQL query.

+### Website Monitoring

+### Data Analysis

+### Publishing Information

+### Content Optimization

+### Product Dta

 ## Data Visualization
 Using Google Looker Studio for data visualization.